cynsdaemon/classic-arcade-game/README.md

 # Classic Arcade Game
 --------

 This repo serves as a home for the 'Classic Arcade Game' project in the Udacity [Frontend Web Development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Nanodegree.

+This project is an exploration in using object-oriented programming concepts to store and organize information, analyze functions at runtime, and prototypal inheritance and methods.

 You may view the live project [here](https://cynsdaemon.github.io/classic-arcade-game/).
 Note: You will need to use a modern browser and have JavaScript enabled.

 How to play
 --------
-tba
+This game is inspired by the classic Konami 1981 arcade game, Frogger.
+The player must overcome various platform obstacles to help Frogger safely reach its home at the end of the path.

+**To move Frogger:** Use your keyboard's directional arrows (up :arrow_up:, right :arrow_right:, down :arrow_down:, left :arrow_left:) to maneuver around the platform.
+Touching an enemy bug, knocks Frogger back to the beginning of the path, and subtracts a life :heart: from the life bar.
+Losing all 5 lives ends the game.
+Reaching Frogger's watery home wins the game. :sunglasses:

 Resources
 --------

-This project uses the following guides and libraries:
+This project uses the following style guides and repositories:

+- Project Grading Rubric
 - Frontend Nanodegree [Style Guides](https://github.com/udacity/frontend-nanodegree-styleguide)
-- Project Grading Rubric
-- This repository contains starter code from Udacity's [Arcade Game Project](https://github.com/udacity/frontend-nanodegree-arcade-game)
+- This repository contains a simple game engine and script for caching game assets and resources from Udacity's [Arcade Game Project](https://github.com/udacity/frontend-nanodegree-arcade-game) starter code

 Contributions and Feedback
 --------